pablobernabeu/Data-is-present/README.md

 ## Activities

 The **ultimate activities of this project are open data hackathons**.
-To facilitate access to this activity, introductory and intermediate workshops in R will be available for free.
+To facilitate access to the hackathons, introductory and intermediate workshops in R will be available for free.
 All activities will carried out in various cities of the UK.

 ### R Workshops